jujhars13/birmingham-school-of-code-aws-day/README.md

 - Admin - create slack channel, split up into 6 groups, give each pair a (/zoom breakout room), and aws account creds from log in spreadsheet
-- Intro - the team, who we are and our journeys into software engineering (go through your Linkedin profile)
+- Intro - the team, who we are and our journeys into software engineering (go through your Linkedin profile) -

-- Lecture - Intro to AWS Cloud ~ 10 mins https://www.slideshare.net/CloudHesive/aws-101-an-introduction-to-the-amazon-cloud
+- Intro to AWS Cloud ~ 10 mins https://www.slideshare.net/CloudHesive/aws-101-an-introduction-to-the-amazon-cloud
   - Explore AWS a bit and go over services

+- EC2 - deeper dive, create instance
   **Joint exercise**
   Break up into your groups:
   - Spin up and configure an ec2 instance in dev VPC of choice
   - Get nodejs 14+ installed
   - Get a rudimentary NodeJS web app running.
 Sample one in `/app`